ovidus/rightfulliberty/src/posts/thirdpost.md

 ---
-title: Tips for a beginner with guns
+title: Tips for a beginner with Firearms
 subtitle:
 description: Firearms Safety.
 date: 2024-05-08